Editors note: This post was originally published in February 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 Network Quality – How do the devices behave in my network?

 WAN Support – Do we need to use the device outside of a network environment?
+Xamarin – The sunken cost fallacy that Xamarin is the hybrid choice for the enterprises that call themselves “Microsoft Shops”.

 Lastly, use the experience of others to help refine your options list.
 Reach out to other companies, search the web and leverage the experience/opinions of mobile companies that have been there and done that.
+BlueFletch offers a free mobile strategy workshop as an opportunity for new clients to pick our brains about our experiences developing mobile solutions.
+Schedule a workshop with us to get started in the right direction.

 There is now a big list of options and opinions in front of you.
 The next step is to prioritize.